 Meydan, the magnificent racecourse in Dubai conceived by Sheikh Mohammed, opened its doors in 2010 and has since hosted several hugely successful seasons of racing, each year culminating in the Dubai World Cup.

 In 2014 Dubawi, son of the great Dubai Millennium and now one of the world’s most successful stallions, recorded his 50th Group winner in a faster time than any other stallion.
-He now has his century firmly in sight, and achieved another significant milestone in 2017 when notching his 30th G1 winner.
+By the end of 2020, Dubawi had sired 44 G1 winners, over 125 Group winners and close to 200 Stakes victors, all records for a British-based stallion.

 2016 saw the global racing and breeding empires of Sheikh Mohammed, Darley and Godolphin, merge into one seamless operation.
 Darley, under which all Sheikh Mohammed’s bloodstock holdings formerly operated, is now used solely as a brand to promote stallions.